 Advertising and Distribution Policy

 Missouri State University-West Plains recognizes the importance of campus advertising of sanctioned events and activities in fostering an active and involved University community.
 At the same time, the University recognizes that an attractive and well-maintained physical campus environment is essential to the overall advancement of the University.
 Therefore, it is necessary that printed posters, signs, notices, and other materials disseminated on campus be posted in a manner that does not detract from the physical appearance of the campus or result in damage to building surfaces.
 Use of scotch tape or thumbtacks on walls are examples of posting methods that would damage a building.
 Use of designated bulletin boards, as indicated later in this policy, is appropriate.
 It is also important that electronic advertising not adversely impact the technological infrastructure of the University.
-Use of the mainframe computer, web pages, or electronic mail resources for paid consulting, for business purposes, or for political gain is prohibited.
+Use of the mainframe computer, web pages or electronic mail resources for paid consulting, for business purposes, or for political gain is prohibited.
 Electronic mass mailings or the sending of large files through the University’s network is not permitted.
-Use of Campus Mail service is restricted to official University business by University departments, offices, and recognized student organizations.
-The University reserves the right to prohibit or remove advertising and distribution from campus which violates this policy, is obscene, defamatory, consists of fighting words, threats of physical harm, insightful of imminent lawless action, vulgar to the extent not entitled to protection as expression, or promotes illegal use of alcohol or drugs.
-Questions regarding this policy should be directed to the Office of Student Life & Development, (417) 255-7233.
+Use of campus mail service is restricted to official University business by University departments, offices and recognized student organizations.
+The University reserves the right to prohibit or remove advertising and distribution from campus which violates this policy, is obscene, defamatory, consists of fighting words, threats of physical harm, insightful of imminent lawless action, vulgar to the extent not entitled to protection as expression or promotes illegal use of alcohol or drugs.
+Questions regarding this policy should be directed to the office of student life and development, (417) 255-7233.